AndreasThinks/quarto-mastodon-comments/README.md

 # Mastodon-comments Extension For Quarto
-This extension adds Mastodon Comments enabled by [dpecos' implementation.](https://github.com/dpecos/mastodon-comments?tab=readme-ov-file)
+This extension adds Mastodon Comments based on [the excellent webcomponent by dpecos.](https://github.com/dpecos/mastodon-comments?tab=readme-ov-file)

 ## Installing